 This week we welcome ten new members to Made in Britain:

-First up this week is Dutton Engineering who will be joining us in the Engineering sector.
-They are a sub contract sheet metal fabrication company.
-They intend to use the Made in Britain mark on their website and marketing literature.
+First up this week is Transam Extrusions Ltd who will be joining the Building & Construction sector.
+They manufacture an array of plastic products.
+They intend to use the Made in Britain mark on their product labels, and on their paper work.

 By Made in Britain 1 month ago | Made in Britain news